 Makeup.
-Mascara and eyebrow pencil do the job for me.
-Pack whatever you feel not comfortable without ;)
+Mascara and eyebrow pencils do the job for me.
+Pack whatever you can’t live without ;)

 Eye Care.
-Any glasses, lenses or eye drops needed?
+Do you need any glasses, lenses, or eye drops?
 Don’t forget to pack them.

 In case you are looking for a complete packing list for digital nomads, that is including check-in bag, check out the linked article.
 There is everything you need to bring with you.

 What do you think?
 Any item you cannot go anywhere without and you need to bring on a flight with you?